Thomas Allen (baritone): Early years

 In 1971, he made his Covent Garden debut as Donald in Billy Budd and he joined the company the following year.
 His solo Glyndebourne Festival debut was as Papageno in 1973.

-On 7 August 1974, during his BBC Proms performance, Allen collapsed at the end of his second solo, tried to recover for his third but collapsed again and was taken from the stage (he was replaced by Patrick McCarthy).
+On 7 August 1974, during a BBC Proms performance of Carmina Burana with André Previn and the London Symphony Orchestra, Allen collapsed at the end of his second solo, tried to recover for his third but collapsed again and was taken from the stage; he was replaced by Patrick McCarthy.
+From 1972 to 2009, Allen appeared in 27 Proms.

 He returned as Figaro in Mozart's The Marriage of Figaro (1974), Guglielmo (1975) and Don Giovanni (1977) and it was during this time that he was hailed by one music critic as the finest English baritone since Sir Charles Santley.
 He made his Metropolitan Opera debut in 1981 as Papageno.
 He left Covent Garden to become a freelance singer in 1979 although he still remains a guest artist with the company.
 He sang the title role in the British stage premiere of Busoni's Doktor Faust for the English National Opera in 1986 (a performance which was also commended in the 1986 Laurence Olivier Awards when the production won the award for Outstanding Achievement in Opera), while his debut at the Salzburg Festival was as Ulisse in Monteverdi's Il ritorno d'Ulisse in patria in 1985.
 His Chicago debut was Rossini's Figaro in The Barber of Seville in 1989.